 Thus, coding itself is a journey, not a destination.

-Please share your thoughts and your tips on how to start learning coding in the comments below!
+If you enjoyed this post on how to start learning coding, please share your thoughts in the comments below!